A1SHWARYANAYAK/A1SHWARYANAYAK/README.md

-### Hi there 👋
+# Hi there 👋

-# I'm Aishwarya Nayak
+### I'm Aishwarya Nayak

+I'm an AI Engineer working at the intersection of **Generative AI, LLM applications, AI evaluation, and backend engineering**.
+I enjoy building practical AI systems and working on the evaluation and reliability of LLM-powered applications.

-AI Engineer specializing in **Agentic AI, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and backend systems**, with an MS in Data Science from the University at Buffalo (SUNY).
+I hold an M.S. in Data Science from the University at Buffalo (SUNY) and have 5+ years of software engineering experience, spanning AI engineering and backend development.

 ---

-### 👩‍💻 A little about me...
+### 👩‍💻 What I do

-- Currently working as an **AI Evaluation Engineer** at **Handshake AI**, building and evaluating frontier AI systems, autonomous coding agents, and software engineering benchmarks.
-- Previously worked as a **Generative AI Engineer** at **Reality AI Lab**, where I built production-ready RAG applications using **Google Vertex AI, Gemini, and LangChain**.
-- Hold an **MS in Data Science** from the **University at Buffalo (SUNY)**.
-- Previously worked as a **Backend Software Engineer** at **Mocapay** and **TCS**, building scalable APIs, distributed systems, and cloud-native applications.
-- Passionate about building reliable AI systems that bridge research and real-world products.
+- **AI Evaluation & Benchmarking** — designing benchmark tasks, test cases, and evaluation environments for LLM-generated code and reasoning.
+- **Generative AI** — building AI-powered applications using LLM APIs and cloud AI platforms.
+- **Agentic AI** — exploring agent workflows, tool calling, and LLM-based systems.
+- **Backend Engineering** — building APIs and backend services with Python and FastAPI, backed by experience with microservices and distributed systems.

 ---

-### 🚀 Current Interests
+### 🚀 Areas I'm interested in

+- Generative AI & LLM Applications
-- Agentic AI & Multi-Agent Systems
+- Agentic AI & AI Agents
-- Production LLM Applications
 - Retrieval-Augmented Generation (RAG)
 - AI Evaluation & Benchmarking
-- Backend Engineering
+- LLM Application Engineering
-- AI Infrastructure & LLMOps
+- Backend & AI Infrastructure

----

-### 💬 Ask me about...

-- Agentic AI
-- Large Language Models (LLMs)
-- Retrieval-Augmented Generation (RAG)
-- AI Evaluation & Benchmarking
-- LangChain & LangGraph
-- FastAPI & Backend Engineering
-- Distributed Systems

 ---